timfreund/stevens-teaching-demo/README.md

 to one another.
 This is a first pass, and we'll get more specific in the next pass.

-TKTK: diagram from notebook

-## Entities / Tables
+## Entities / Tables, Relationships, and Cardinality

 Each kind of thing we want to track in our system is represented by an entity, also known as a table, in our database.
 So there will be a